opentaps/opentaps_seas/docs/users.rst

 Each site could be associated with one or more meters, which could be a utility meter or a measuring device to record solar generation, battery charge or discharge, or any other technology’s use or production of energy.
 Each Meter is associated with a Weather Station.
 We currently use the NOAA ISD weather stations and weather data based on OpenEE Weather.
 When you add a Meter, the UI uses the location of the Site to get the nearest Weather Station, so all Meters at the same Site will have the same Weather Stations.
+If you click on a
+Weather Station, you can see detailed information about it and use the Fetch Data button to get historical readings from the station.

 A meter could be removed from a site, but it is not deleted.
 The meter and weather histories are permanently stored in opentaps for you.

 Each meter is also associated with a rate plan, which is used to calculate billing for the meter's readings.
 You will be prompted to add this rate plan when you add a new meter.